Best Tea for Non Tea Drinkers

 Masala chai is an Indian beverage made with black tea, milk, water, and aromatic herbs and spices, like cinnamon, cardamom, cloves, ginger, and even black pepper.
 It has a rich, robust, spicy flavor that’s definitely best enjoyed while wearing a sweater and staring dreamily out the window.

-Today, you can find many chai tea blends available in tea bags for easy drinking at home.
-Adding milk, then, becomes optional.
 Personally, I prefer to do without milk in my tea, but you do you.
 If you have a milk frother at home, you can also turn your basic tea bag into a frothy, creamy chai tea latte in just a few minutes.

 8. White tea

 As I covered above in the tea basics, white tea undergoes very little oxidation.
 Importantly, white tea is also made from either unopened buds or very young tea leaves.
-Basically, this makes white tea some of the most delicate, subtle, and light teas you can drink—which I think puts it in the running for the best tea for new drinkers.
+Basically, this makes white tea some of the most delicate, subtle, and light teas you can drink — which I think puts it in the running for the best tea for new drinkers.

 Plus, white tea has a low caffeine content, so you won’t be overwhelmed by the jitters if you’re not accustomed to drinking caffeine during the day.